andy-maier/easy-server/docs/api.rst

 API Reference
 =============

-This section describes the API of the **secureserveraccess** package.
+This section describes the API of the **secure-server-access** package.

 .. _`VaultFile class`: